-The experience of being diagnosed with ovarian cancer and undergoing cancer treatment may change the way you feel about your body, and will affect your life in many ways.
+The experience of being diagnosed with a gynecologic cancer and undergoing cancer treatment may change the way you feel about your body, and it will affect your life in many ways.
 You may experience many or relatively few side effects.
 Being aware of the possible treatment effects may help you anticipate them and plan ways to cope.

 Be sure that your blood count is checked to rule out anemia as a treatable cause of fatigue.
 There are also medications for the relief of fatigue.